leighlawhon/patternlab-GEOAXiS/source/_patterns/00-atoms/00-global/00-brand-colors.md

 ---
 title: Brand Colors
+state: complete
 ---

-This color palette contains HikeTracker-specific colors to be used throughout the interface.
+This color palette contains GEOAxIS-specific colors to be used throughout the interface.